 In the case of void or verbal termination or termination based on discriminatory reasons, layoffs can be considered null and void and the dismissed workers can be reinstated according to article 18 of Law 20 May 1970, no. 300 (so-called ‘Workers’ Statute’).
 Instead of reinstatement, employees can opt for the payment of 15 months’ salary.
 Sanctions typically entail also the payment of financial compensations equal to the salary that the employee would have earned from the date of termination to the date of reinstatement, with a minimum payment of five months’ salary.

-Failure to abide by procedures of collective dismissal implies the payment of an indemnity equal to 12 to 24 monthly salaries.
+Failure to abide by procedures of collective dismissal implies the payment of an indemnity up to 36 monthly salaries (Law 87/2018).
 However, non-compliance with collective redundancy communication procedures can be remedied by means of an agreement with the unions, in the framework of the collective dismissal procedure.

 In the case of wrongful termination for financial reasons, reinstatement is envisaged only when the court holds that there is a manifest lack of grounds, namely in cases when the objective financial reasons raised by the employer to justify the termination prove to be non-existent.
 Otherwise, compensation for damages is envisaged (6–12 months’ salary).
 Employees or others can bring the case to labour courts or make an appeal to employers (either directly or through a trade union) within 60 days.